MS-Diffusion/MS-Diffusion/README.md

 ## News

-:sunglasses: [2025.02.07] **MS-Diffusion is accepted by ICLR 2025!** We are working on updating the paper and training code...
+:sunglasses: [2025.02.12] **MS-Diffusion is accepted by ICLR 2025!** We have updated the paper and training code.

 :mag_right: [2025.02.07] Our follow-up work MIP-Adapter is available at https://github.com/hqhQAQ/MIP-Adapter.